 Illinois Full Practice Authority for Nurse Practitioners is relatively new.

-In fact, it's about as fresh as popcorn too hot to eat from the microwave.
-Written into law in the end of 2017, instituted in 2018, with rules that been written and the process in play since mid 2019, this is the new trend you will see around Illinois and for that matter, more states as the trend continues.
-Here's a brief rundown of the process I underwent to obtain full practice authority and why, despite working in a hospital-based system with a surgeon, that I think it was the right decision for me.
+In fact, it’s about as fresh as popcorn too hot to eat from the microwave.
+Written into law in the end of 2017, instituted in 2018, with rules that have been written and the process in play since mid 2019, this is the new trend you will see around Illinois and for that matter, more states as the trend continues.
+Here’s a brief rundown of the process I underwent to obtain full practice authority and why, despite working in a hospital-based system with a surgeon, that I think it was the right decision for me.

 It all started with a concept: nurse practitioners provide exceptional, cost-effective care.
 Some may dispute this or argue against the benefit for their own licensure-sake, but as we look outside our scope to recognize the service provided by nurse practitioners across the country, many in underserved areas undesirable to physicians, there is a consistent trend: the benefit of having a nurse with advanced training to diagnose and prescribe is more beneficial than 1+1=2.
 In fact, the ability to translate to patient-friendly words and concepts is a key benefit of nurses.
 As I write this, I recognize there are MANY physicians who do a fantastic job providing translational care, but as a trend, that is NOT their job description or is it ever promoted by healthcare administration.
 It is diagnose, diagnose, diagnose.
 It is why the average time spent with a patient before cutting them off is, depending on the source, 10-20 seconds for physicians, and for nurse practitioners, minutes if ever.